emmajanedrews/base-template/_posts/2018-03-19-getting-your-house-ready-to-sell-this-spring.md

   - Home Seller Tips
   - Real Estate
 excerpt: >-
   It’s almost spring!
-That means that listing seasons is almost underway.
+That means that listing season is almost underway.
 That in mind, I have three tips you can use to prepare your home for sale—and to get more money from it.
 First, be sure to declutter your home.
 Get your personal knick-knacks off any surfaces and off the floor.
 Doing so will appear to add more space to your home.
 For the other tips, watch my latest video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Ben+Parojcic/Videos/2018/Ben+Parojcic+Remax+%257C+3+Tips+to+Get+Your+Home+Ready+for+Sale.mp4
 pullquote: 'Decluttering is simple, but not always easy.'